Chambers Island: Public and private areas

 Chambers Island's exterior shoreline is mostly privately owned with the exception of the Gibraltar town park where the lighthouse is located.
 On the southeast side of the island, the right-of-way of Base Line Road reaches the Green Bay shoreline.
 In addition, four privately owned exterior shoreline areas are open to public access: The public slip, in the marina, is located a mile and a half in walking distance from the lighthouse.
 It is owned by the Chambers Island Marina Company LLC, which purchased the marina from the Roman Catholic Diocese of Green Bay.
 The only public access in the marina is a designated transient slip located in the original section of the marina.
 In addition, a parcel near the marina is owned by the Door County Land Trust and two segments of the north and south exterior shorelines of the island are located on parcels enrolled for public access under the Wisconsin Managed Forest program.
 Chambers Island has numerous private residences located near the external shoreline of the island on parcels allowing no public access.

 Three areas of interior shoreline along the north, west, and south of Mackaysee Lake are part of the Chambers Island Nature Preserve owned by the Door County Land Trust and are also enrolled in the Wisconsin Managed Forest program allowing public access.
 Although the interior shoreline along Krause Lake (also called Mud Lake) is entirely privately owned, one parcel on the northeast shore of the lake is enrolled in the Wisconsin Managed Forest program to allow public access, which includes access to the lake.

 888.836 acres (35.8% of the total land area) on the island was enrolled for public access under the Wisconsin Managed Forest Program as of 2021.
 Additionally, the Chambers Island Lighthouse Park, a public dock, and two dirt roads are open to the public.
 The remaining portion of the island is privately owned by a number of different persons and corporations and is closed to trespassers.

+In Wisconsin, the Public Trust Doctrine holds navigable waters for public use, including shoreline access up to the ordinary high-water mark.